ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 -  425 (Too Early): if the seq exceeds the server prefetch window

--  429 (Too Many Requests): when the number of pending (long-poll) requests exceeds server threshold.
-Server may indicate when to re-try the request in the "Re-Try After" headers.
+-  429 (Too Many Requests): when the number of pending (long-poll) requests exceeds the server threshold.
+The server may indicate when to re-try the request in the "Re-Try After" headers.

 ##  Example {#iu-example}